Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

-Modern advances in the theory of stellar structure and evolution are driven by high-precision photometric observations of stars over time using space-based telescopes such as the MOST \citep{walker_2003}, CoRoT \citep{baglin_2009, auvergne_2009}, Kepler \citep{borucki_2010, koch_2010} (and K2), BRITE \citep{weiss_2014}, TESS \citep{ricker_2014}, and the upcoming PLATO mission \citep{rauer_2014} \citep[e.g.,][]{buzasi_2000, michel_2008, miglio_2009, aerts_2010_book, deridder_2009, degroote_2010, chaplin_2011, li_2020}.
 Analyses of these observations in the Fourier domain exhibit the frequencies at which stars oscillate.
-By studying these frequencies, asteroseismology provides a unique pathway to investigate the deep interiors of stars and the physical mechanisms that drive oscillations.
+By studying these frequencies, asteroseismology provides a unique pathway to investigate the deep interior of stars and the physical mechanisms that drive oscillations.

-To obtain Fourier domain representations of stellar oscillations, one estimates the power spectrum from the light curve, or time-series, data.
-The features in the power spectrum across frequencies are associated with different physical phenomena, and these features in turn depend on the type of pulsating star \citep[refer to the pulsation HR diagram in][chapter 2]{aerts_2010_book}.
-In the case of solar-like oscillators, we can observe the following spectral features \citep{garcia_2019}:

-\begin{enumerate} \item rotational modulation peaks and harmonics, \item transitory exoplanet peaks and harmonics, \item continuum resulting from granulation in the outer convective zones, \item pressure (p) mode envelope of resonant oscillations, \item and a photon noise level. \end{enumerate} Together, these features provide the most stringent constraints on stellar structure models while also allowing precise exoplanet detection.
+To obtain Fourier domain representations of stellar oscillations, one estimates the power spectrum from the light curve.
+In the power spectrum, features at different frequencies are associated with different physical phenomena, and these features in turn depend on the type of pulsating star \citep[refer to the pulsation HR diagram in][chapter 2]{aerts_2010_book}.
+In the case of stars that have solar-like oscillations, we can observe several features in the power spectrum in addition to the peaks associated with oscillation modes.
+These power spectrum features are described as follows \citep{garcia_2019}: \begin{enumerate} \item rotational modulation peaks and harmonics, \item continuum resulting from granulation, \item pressure (p) mode envelope of resonant oscillations, \item and a photon noise level. \end{enumerate} Together, these features provide the most stringent constraints on stellar structure models.
+In addition, space-based photometry enables high-precision measurements of the orbital frequencies and harmonics of transiting exoplanets, allowing us to better model planetary systems.